 BadgerCare Plus Demonstration Project Waiver Request

 The Department of Health Services worked closely with the Centers for Medicare and Medicaid Services (CMS) on a waiver to provide all childless adults under 100% FPL with Medicaid for the first time in the state's history.
 This bolstering of the state's safety net will provide more than 100,000 Wisconsin residents who live in poverty with health care under the state's Standard Medicaid benefit.
-Additional information about the Department's waiver for childless adults.
+For additional information about the Department's waiver for childless adults contact DHS.

 The Department and CMS announced federal approval of Wisconsin's BadgerCare Reform waiver on January 9, 2014.
 The new waiver became effective January 1, 2014 and goes through December 31, 2018.

 Regional Enrollment Networks

 One of Wisconsin's most significant strategies to assist Wisconsin residents enrolling in the appropriate public or private health care coverage is through the Regional Enrollment Networks (RENs).
 The RENs are comprised of various community partners, health care providers, income maintenance consortia, managed care entities, and other key stakeholders.
 These RENs are developed at the local level and may be different from each other depending on the needs of the local region.

 On July 16, 2013, the Department of Health Services and the Office of the Commissioner of Insurance presented a proposed model assisting Wisconsin residents with enrolling in the appropriate public or private health care coverage through Regional Enrollment Networks (RENs) at the UW-Population Health Institute's Wisconsin Health Insurance Outreach & Enrollment Summit.